Things to Do

 St. Michael’s Park, King Street, Cirencester, GL7 1JT

 The Park has a variety of formal and informal sports and recreation facilities and large open lawns.
 The Park has been recognised by the Green Flag Award Scheme as one of the very best in Britain.
 Access to the park is via either King Street or Tower Street.
 During British Summer Time the Park is open daily from 8am to dusk (see details).
 In the winter the Park closes at 4.15pm.
 Please note that dogs are not allowed in St. Michael's Park with the exception of assistance dogs.
+You can also book the tennis courts.

 Parks & Green Spaces